JehoOgbo/monty/README.md

 2
 1
 0
-julien@ubuntu:~/monty$
+julien@ubuntu:~/monty$ `
-Repo:

-GitHub repository: monty

-14. rotr
-#advanced
-Score: 100.0% (Checks completed: 100.0%)
-Implement the rotr opcode.

 The rotr opcode

-The opcode rotr rotates the stack to the bottom.
+* The opcode rotr rotates the stack to the bottom.

-Usage: rotr
+* Usage: rotr
-The last element of the stack becomes the top element of the stack rotr never fails
+* The last element of the stack becomes the top element of the stack
-Repo:

-GitHub repository: monty
+* rotr never fails

 15. stack, queue
 #advanced
 Score: 100.0% (Checks completed: 100.0%)
 Implement the stack and queue opcodes.

-The stack opcode
+[6-operations.c](#6-operations.c) - Implements the stack and queue opcodes The stack opcode

-The opcode stack sets the format of the data to a stack (LIFO).
+* The opcode stack sets the format of the data to a stack (LIFO).
 This is the default behavior of the program.

-Usage: stack
+* Usage: stack
 The queue opcode

-The opcode queue sets the format of the data to a queue (FIFO).
+* The opcode queue sets the format of the data to a queue (FIFO).

-Usage: queue
+* Usage: queue
-When switching mode:
+* When switching mode:

-The top of the stack becomes the front of the queue The front of the queue becomes the top of the stack julien@ubuntu:~/monty$ cat bytecodes/47.m queue push 1 push 2
+  * The top of the stack becomes the front of the queue
+  * The front of the queue becomes the top of the stack `julien@ubuntu:~/monty$ cat bytecodes/47.m queue push 1 push 2